Auburn Bulletin 2024-2025

 CHEM 4101 INORGANIC CHEMISTRY LABORATORY (1) LAB.
 3. Pr.
 P/C CHEM 4100.
 Synthesis and characterization of a variety of inorganic compounds.

-CHEM 4110 INORGANIC CHEMISTRY II (3) LEC.
+CHEM 4110 ORGANOMETALLICS AND CATALYSIS (3) LEC.
 3. Pr.
 CHEM 4100.
 Departmental approval.
-Survey of main group, transition metal and organometallic chemistry.
+Survey of organometallic chemistry and catalysis with main group, transition metal, and f-block elements.

 CHEM 4130 INSTRUMENTAL ANALYSIS (3) LEC.
 3. Pr.
 P/C CHEM 3050.
 Fundamental concepts used in instrumental analytical chemistry emphasizing spectrophotometric, electroanalytical and chromatographic analysis.